Night-vision device: Fusion night vision

-Fusion night vision combines I² (image intensification) with thermal imaging, which functions in the medium (MWIR 3–5 μm) and/or long (LWIR 8–14 μm) wavelength range.
+Fusion night vision combines I^{2} (image intensification) with thermal imaging, which functions in the medium (MWIR 3–5 μm) and/or long (LWIR 8–14 μm) wavelength range.
 Initial models appeared in the 2000s.
-Dedicated fusion devices and clip-on imagers that add a thermal overlay to standard I² night vision devices are available.
-Fusion combines excellent navigation and fine details (I²), with easy heat signature detection (imaging).
+Dedicated fusion devices and clip-on imagers that add a thermal overlay to standard I^{2} night vision devices are available.
+Fusion combines excellent navigation and fine details (I^{2}), with easy heat signature detection (imaging).

 Fusion modes include night vision with thermal overlay, night vision only, thermal only, and others such as outline (which outlines objects that have thermal signatures) or "decamouflage", which highlights all objects that are of near-human temperature.
-Fusion devices are heavier and more power hungry than I²-only devices.
+Fusion devices are heavier and more power hungry than I^{2}-only devices.

-One alternative is to use an I² device over one eye and a thermal device over the other eye, relying on the human visual system to provide a binocular combined view.
+One alternative is to use an I^{2} device over one eye and a thermal device over the other eye, relying on the human visual system to provide a binocular combined view.